Maira Moneo: Professional career

 Moneo made her professional debut on October 14, 2018, defeating the much more experienced Brazilian fighter Amanda Lopes at the Club Coetc in Montevideo by a four-round unanimous decision.

 Moneo won two more fights by decision before rematching Lopes in Moneo's fourth fight.
 That bout was significant because, in it, Moneo beat Lopes by a sixth-round technical knockout to record her first win as a professional by knockout.
 This fight took place on June 29, 2019, at the Club Coetc.
 Lopes retired after that bout, with a record of 1 win and 8 losses.

-Moneo's next contest after the Lopes rematch saw her debut at the famous Palacio Peñarol in Montevideo as part of a program promoted by Argentine boxing promoter Sampson Lewkowicz that also marked her first time showcased on TyC Sports' Saturday nights television boxing series, Boxeo de Primera, when Moneo boxed Argentine Estefania Alaniz, beating the 4 wins, 2 losses and one draw (tie) fighter by a six-round unanimous decision despite having one point deducted by referee Alejandro Velazquez Torres in round five.
+Moneo's next contest after the Lopes rematch saw her debut at the famous Palacio Peñarol in Montevideo as part of a program promoted by Argentine boxing promoter Sampson Lewkowicz that also marked her first time showcased on TyC Sports' Saturday nights television boxing series, Boxeo de Primera, when Moneo boxed Argentine Estefania Alaniz (4–2–1), defeating her by a six-round unanimous decision despite having one point deducted by referee Alejandro Velazquez Torres in round five.

 Moneo's first six professional bouts took place in her native Uruguay, but her seventh fight marked both her first fight abroad and first in Argentina, when she faced Yanina del Carmen Lescano for the vacant South American women's lightweight championship on February 8, 2020, at Club Ferro Carril Concordia in Concordia.
 Deducted a point in the seventh round for a rabbit punch, Moneo suffered her first loss as a professional boxer when she was disqualified in round ten by referee Rubén Benez, who considered a headbutt that opened a cut over Moneo's right eye to have been caused intentionally by Moneo, leading to him disqualifying Moneo.
 This fight was a rematch; Moneo had previously beaten Lescano by a four-round unanimous decision on Moneo's second professional fight, on November 10, 2018, at Club Coetc in Montevideo.

-Moneo's next bout after the disqualification loss against Lescano was for the WBA's vacant Fedelatin lightweight title, against 13-1-1 Ana Romina Guichapani, as the main event of a program that also included a fight between Gabriela Celeste Alaniz and Aixa Adema and a Diego Chaves fight.
+Moneo's next bout after the disqualification loss against Lescano was for the vacant WBA Fedelatin lightweight title, against Ana Romina Guichapani (13–1–1), as the main event of a program that also included a fight between Gabriela Celeste Alaniz and Aixa Adema and a Diego Chaves fight.
 Moneo dropped Guichapani in round nine and forced a stoppage when referee Adrian Maganini decided that Guichapani was not defending herself enough to continue during that same round, thus Moneo scoring her second career knockout victory and first career championship, at the Complejo Multifuncion, in the city of Perez, Santa Fe, in Argentina.